What is an ultra-marathon?

 One of the most famous ultra-marathons in the world, the Comrades started in 1921.
 This event from Pietermaritzburg to Durban in South Africa.
 The route reverses each year with "up" and "down" years depending on the direction.
 The first event included 34 participants.
 The event now attracts 18,000 participants each year.

 The inaugural ULTRA LONDON in 2019 featured 500 participants.
-After a pause in 2020, we're back with more runners on the start line to take on the challenge to claim that they are an #UltraLondoner.
+After a pause in 2020 and 2021, we're back with more runners on the start line to take on the challenge to claim that they are an #UltraLondoner.